 Every year after the Fourth of July fireworks fade, a whole other colorful spectacle takes place in Laguna Beach, California.
-It’s the kind of event that will take 140 gifted local artists, dozens of talented musicians, and a small army of staff to create.
+It’s the kind of event that will take over 100 gifted local artists, dozens of talented musicians, and a small army of staff to create.

 Dates & Hours